LeonidasVarveropoulos/robot-frc/README.md

 `git clone https://github.com/LeonidasVarveropoulos/robot-frc.git`

+Also make sure to install this ROS package that the repo depends on.

+`sudo apt-get install ros-kinetic-robot-pose-ekf`

 ### Subrepositories

 There are two subrepositories within this main one, `diff_drive` and `realsense-ros`.
 In order to use this you must first initialize them and then update.
 For more information on how to use [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).